Music of North Carolina: Folk music

 A common practice in folk music is to bring an artist's personal dialect into the respective song or ballad.
 Plenty of times, specific words and phrases will be altered depending on from which region the Appalachian folk music singer performed.
-To focus on a specific song to give a more clear example, the folk ballad Black Jack Davy has many different variations, solely based on how the song was transmitted from one region of North Carolina to the next.
-As many different variations of this ballad have been sung, many of them classify as different names.
+To focus on a specific song to give a more clear example, the folk ballad Black Jack Davy has a number of different variations, solely based on how the song was transmitted from one region of North Carolina to the next.
+As many different variations of this ballad have been sung, some of them classify as different names.
 Within the Ozark Folksong Collection, Black Jack Davy has titles ranging from "Gypsy Davy" and "Black Jack Daisy."
 This shows the power of the artist in transmitting the words and themes from one artist to the next.

 The Frank Clyde Brown Collection is arguably the largest compilation of North Carolina folk music in the nation.
 This collection includes various versions of songs, artists, and styles of reciting this cultural element.
 Charles Bond, a former Duke University undergraduate student, accidentally fell upon this collection of archives.
 Ever since, he has been delving into them to learn about the history of Appalachia folk music and the impact it had on families all around this area.
 With the discovery of this archive, families along Western North Carolina have recently been able to obtain copies of their beloved family members singing local music.

 Through the study of folk music, people today are able to reconnect to the rich cultural history of North Carolina of the past.
 The projects of the Frank Clyde Brown Collection and other folk music initiatives are introducing the people of the present to a popular form of expression in the past.
 Going forward, Duke University students are looking to explore a plethora of these archives to learn more about the history surrounding folk music in North Carolina.
 Through an Archives Alive course currently taught by Professor Trudi Abel, seven students have engaged in a Bass Connections project to uncover more information about this folk music.
 These projects have culminated into online, digitized sources of knowledge about various folk artists, their hometowns, and the songs they have performed.

-North Carolina is home to many groups from the Indie Folk and Progressive Bluegrass scenes, including Mandolin Orange and Mipso from Chapel Hill, Beta Radio from Wilmington, Steep Canyon Rangers from Brevard, Avett Brothers from Concord, River Whyless from Asheville, Old Crow Medicine Show from Boone, The Collection from Greensboro, and Bombadil and Carolina Chocolate Drops from Durham.
+North Carolina is home to a number of groups from the Indie Folk and Progressive Bluegrass scenes, including Mandolin Orange and Mipso from Chapel Hill, Beta Radio from Wilmington, Steep Canyon Rangers from Brevard, Avett Brothers from Concord, River Whyless from Asheville, Old Crow Medicine Show from Boone, The Collection from Greensboro, and Bombadil and Carolina Chocolate Drops from Durham.